LuciCMD/The-Editor/README.md

 ## Features

 ### 🚧 Work In Progress:

-- **Gag Commands**:
-  - Cricket
-  - Pokemon
-  - Dog
-  - Cat
-  - Bunny
-  - Hamster
-  - Mute

 - **Reaction Memes**: Reacts to messages at random with memes.

-- **Gacha System**: Engage in a fun Gacha game and collect unique items.
+(Max 1 message per minute, along with not being guarenteed)

 - **News**:
   - Genshin Impact News